 Technical Director Cytogenetics

-PURPOSE: Maintain and enhance a reference Cytogenetic Biodosimetry Laboratory (CBL) in Oak Ridge, Tennessee.
-Maintain, enhance and improve laboratory analytical/QA/QC policies/procedures staying in compliance with federal (CLIA) and State (TN) Department of Health regulations and guidelines and preparing for CLIA re-certification in September 2013; supervise the development of additional cytogenetic calibration curves; support cytogenetic-related feasibility studies; ensure that safe laboratory practices are established, understood and followed; enhance and improve a CBL Safety Manual; supervise cytogenetic technician(s); prepare and harvest human lymphocyte cultures and perform cytogenetic analyses (dicentric chromosome aberrations, micronuclei, PCC and FISH-based translocation analysis ); and develop these four major capabilities as resources allow in the 2011 IAEA Cytogenetic Manual and expand/enhance collaborations for distance-scoring of chromosome images with other laboratories.
+PURPOSE: To maintain and enhance a reference Cytogenetic Biodosimetry Laboratory (CBL).
+To maintain, enhance, and improve laboratory analytical, quality assurance, and quality control policies/procedures staying in compliance with Clinical Laboratory Improvement Amendments and Tennessee Department of Health regulations and guidelines; supervise the development of additional cytogenetic calibration curves; support cytogenetic-related feasibility studies; ensure that safe laboratory practices are established, understood, and followed; enhance and improve a CBL Safety Manual; supervise cytogenetic technician(s); prepare and harvest human lymphocyte cultures and perform cytogenetic analyses (dicentric chromosome aberrations, micronuclei, PCC and FISH-based translocation analysis ); and develop these four major capabilities as resources allow in the 2011 International Atomic Energy Agency (IAEA) Cytogenetic Manual and expand/enhance collaborations for distance-scoring of chromosome images with other laboratories.

 ESSENTIAL JOB FUNCTIONS:

-Guides and directs a research staff in developing and implementing original and applied research in cytogenetics that is relevant to Department of Energy (DOE), National Nuclear Security Administration (NNSA), and Department of Homeland Security (DHS) missions.
+Guide and direct a research staff in developing and implementing original and applied research in cytogenetics that is relevant to Department of Energy (DOE), National Nuclear Security Administration (NNSA), and Department of Homeland Security (DHS) missions.

-Generates and maintains research support for such efforts through DOE and extramural funding, i.e., via Field Work Proposals, Institutes of Health grant applications, Requests for Proposals, etc.
+Generate and maintain research support for such efforts through DOE and extramural funding, i.e., via Field Work Proposals, Institutes of Health grant applications, Requests for Proposals, etc.

-Provides up-to-date expertise in radiation cytogenetics, provides cytogenetic dosimetry estimates in persons referred to REAC/TS because of real or suspected radiation exposures, and serves as consultant and lecturer for REAC/TS courses.
+Provide up-to-date expertise in radiation cytogenetics, provides cytogenetic dosimetry estimates in persons referred to Radiation Emergency Assistance Center/Training Site (REAC/TS) because of real or suspected radiation exposures, and serves as consultant and lecturer for REAC/TS courses.

 OTHER JOB DUTIES: